 Generic Electronic Module (GEM): Battery Voltage Low

-Labor: 1.0The cost of diagnosing the B1317 LINCOLN code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1317 Lincoln code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 With the engine running, the charging system supplies voltage to the battery and the vehicle electrical system through the battery B+ cable.
 The voltage that is supplied to the vehicle electrical system is used for the operation of the various vehicle systems and modules.
 Many modules monitor this voltage and if it rises above or below their calibrated setpoints, a Diagnostic Trouble Code (DTC) sets.

 Need more information on how to fix the B1317 Lincoln code?
 Get Access to Factory Service Manuals